The latest Sovereign's Parade has taken place.

 Guests are usually visiting dignitaries who watch the Sovereign's Parade alongside the families of those who are graduating.

-For those taking part, it is a chance to be awarded the Sword of Honour, the Overseas Sword and the Queen's Medal for those who have excelled during training.
+For those taking part, it is a chance to be awarded prizes including the Sword of Honour, the Overseas Sword and the Queen's Medal for those who have excelled during training.

 The parade traditionally ends with the Adjutant riding their horse up the steps of Old College following the graduating Officer Cadets through the Grand Entrance.

-This year has been different for graduate soldiers as the academy has taken into account the need to maintain social distancing measures through lockdown and tier restrictions.
+The Sovereign's Parade has been different for graduate soldiers in recent years as the academy has taken into account the need to maintain social distancing measures through the coronavirus pandemic.